stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials_list.md

 ```
   -h, --help        Help for "stackit load-balancer observability-credentials list"
       --limit int   Maximum number of entries to list
+      --unused      List only unused credentials
+      --used        List only used credentials
 ```

 ### Options inherited from parent commands